Zach McKinstry Player Props: Tigers vs. Royals

-The Detroit Tigers and Zach McKinstry (.250 slugging percentage over his past 10 games, including one homer), take on starting pitcher Jordan Lyles and the Kansas City Royals at Comerica Park, Monday at 6:40 PM ET.
+On Wednesday, Zach McKinstry (.235 on-base percentage in past 10 games, 103 points below season-long percentage) and the Detroit Tigers face the Kansas City Royals, whose starting pitcher will be Brady Singer.
+First pitch is at 1:10 PM ET.

-In his previous game he had a one-hit performance (1-for-5) against the Twins.
+In his last game he had a hitless performance (0-for-1) against the Royals.

 Zach McKinstry Game Info & Props vs. the Royals